ZP5DXS/morse-practice/README.md

 - improving paddle timing,
 - teaching CW,
 - experimenting with hardware,
+- testing the QSO Bot,
+- experimenting with Local AI,
-- or an experienced operator...
+- or an experienced CW operator...

 ...your feedback can help improve Morse Practice for everyone.

+Particularly useful feedback includes unusual but valid CW exchanges that the QSO Bot fails to understand.

 ---